rrwick/Basecalling-comparison/README.md

 This plot shows the assembly identity distributions after Nanopolish, with pre-Nanopolish assembly identity distributions lightly drawn underneath.

-With just two exceptions, all post-Nanopolish assemblies look quite similar.
+In every case, Nanopolish improved the assembly accuracy, and with just two exceptions, all post-Nanopolish assemblies look quite similar.
 The first exception is Nanonet, where I suspect the truncated reads may have caused problems.
 The second is Scrappie raw v1.0.0, where the low quality pre-Nanopolish assembly may have been an issue.

 The upside seems to be that if you're planning to use Nanopolish, then your basecaller choice may not be very important.
-Any basecaller, as long as it isn't awful, should be good enough.
+Any basecaller, as long as it isn't awful, should be fine.
 The downside is that Nanopolish makes a relatively small improvement to the already good Albacore v2.0.2 assembly.
-What if a future version of some basecaller can produce a pre-Nanopolish assembly of 99.7% identity or better?
+What if a future basecaller can produce a pre-Nanopolish assembly of 99.7% identity or better?
 I fear that in such a case, Nanopolish may not be able to improve it at all.